 And all we need to do now is just run the Spring Boot application.
 If you check now Data Explorer under Explorer tab, you can find now your database with all the defined structures.

-Pick up “Reset data” from Azure CosmosDB Emulator mini-panel dialogue window from your start button.
-Operation is not reversible; it will clean up all your caches and the internal state of Azure CosmosDB Emulator database and reset the certificate.
+Pick up “Reset data” from the Azure CosmosDB Emulator mini-panel dialogue window from your start button.
+Operation is not reversible; it will clean up all your caches and the internal state of the Azure CosmosDB Emulator database and reset the certificate.

 keytool -delete -alias documentdbemulator -keystore cacerts -storepass changeit

 -alias you place the name of the certificate,